TUTORIALS & ADVICE

 Sanding of the old primer with too coarse grit sandpaper.

 Insufficient drying of the primer before applying the lacquer.
-Sanding scratches become clearly visible due to swelling of the undercoat and burying of the lacquer (loss of gloss) after the lacquer has dried.
+Sanding scratches become clearly visible through swelling of the undercoat and burying of the lacquer (loss of gloss) after the lacquer has dried.

 Viscosity too low or insufficient thickness of topcoat.